Nursing diagnosis: NANDA International

-NANDA-International, formerly known as the North American Nursing Diagnosis Association is the primary organization for defining, researching, revising, distributing and integrating standardized nursing diagnoses worldwide.
+NANDA International, Inc., formerly known as the North American Nursing Diagnosis Association, is the primary organization for defining, researching, revising, distributing and integrating standardized nursing diagnoses worldwide.
 NANDA-I has worked in this area for more than 45 years to ensure that diagnoses are developed through a peer-reviewed process requiring standardised levels of evidence, definitions, defining characteristics, related factors or risk factors that enable nurses to identify potential diagnoses in the course of a nursing assessment.
 NANDA-I believes that it is critical that nurses are required to utilise standardised languages that provide not just terms (diagnoses) but the embedded knowledge from clinical practice and research that provides diagnostic criteria (definitions, defining characteristics) and the related or etiologic factors upon which nurses intervene.
 NANDA-I terms are developed and refined for actual (current) health responses and for risk situations, as well as providing diagnoses to support health promotion.
 Diagnoses are applicable to individuals, families, groups and communities.
 The taxonomy is published in multiple countries and has been translated into 18 languages; it is in use worldwide.
 As research in the field of nursing continues to grow, NANDA-I continually develops and adds new diagnostic labels.

 Nursing diagnoses are a critical part of ensuring that the knowledge and contribution of nursing practice to patient outcomes are found within the electronic health record and can be linked to nurse-sensitive patient outcomes.

 Global

-The ICNP (International Classification for Nursing Practice) published by the International Council of Nurses has been accepted by the WHO (World Health Organisation) family of classifications.
+The ICNP (International Classification for Nursing Practice) published by the International Council of Nurses has been accepted by the World Health Organization family of classifications.
 ICNP is a nursing language which can be used by nurses to diagnose.

+Evolution of Nursing Diagnosis

+Nursing diagnoses have become more structured as nursing education has improved.
+Diagnoses became more organized as critical thinking and problem-solving skills became more important in nursing.
+Standardized nursing diagnoses allow nurses to communicate clearly and provide better care.

+Development and Standardization of Nursing Diagnoses

+Experts constantly update nursing diagnoses to make them better.
+One way they do this is through the Delphi method, where groups of nursing experts discuss and refine diagnoses over several rounds until they reach an agreement.

+The Delphi method helps ensure that nursing diagnoses are clear, useful, and based on research.
+This method allows experts to improve nursing diagnoses so that nurses can apply them correctly in different healthcare settings.
+This process keeps nursing diagnoses up to date and relevant for patient care.
+It also helps promote consistency in how nurses assess and describe patient needs, which is important for communication and care planning.